 The first Mississippi was named for the Mississippi River; succeeding ones for the 20th State, admitted to the Union 10 December 1817.

-Stricken frpTwo days after the treacherous attack on Pearl Harbor, Mississippi left Iceland for the Pacific.
-Arriving 22 January 1942 at San Francisco, she spent the next 7 months training and escorting convoys along the coast on 6 December, after participating in exercises off Hawaii, she steamed with troop transports to the Fiji Islands, returning to Pearl Harbor 2 March 1943.
-On 10 May she sailed from Pearl Harbor to participate in a move to restore the Aleutians to their rightful possessors.
+Stricken frpTwo days after the attack on Pearl Harbor, Mississippi left Iceland for the Pacific.
+Arriving on 22 January 1942 at San Francisco, she spent the next seven months training and escorting convoys along the coast on 6 December 1942, after participating in exercises off Hawaii, she steamed with troop transports to the Fiji Islands, returning to Pearl Harbor 2 March 1943.
+On 10 May she sailed from Pearl Harbor to participate in a move to restore the Aleutians.
 Kiska Island was shelled 22 July, and a few days later the Japanese withdrew.
-After overhaul at San Francisco.
-Mississippi sailed from San Pedro 19 October to take part in the invasion of the Gilbert Islands.
+After overhaul at San Francisco,Mississippi sailed from San Pedro 19 October to take part in the invasion of the Gilbert Islands.
 While bombarding Makin 20 November, a turret explosion, almost identical to the earlier tragedy, killed 43 men.

 On 31 January 1944 she took part in the Marshall Islands campaign, shelling Kwajalein.
-She bombarded Taroa 20 February, and struck Wotje the next day.
+She bombarded Taroa 20 February, and blasted Wotje the next day.
 On 15 March she pounded Kavieng, New Ireland.
 Due for an overhaul, she spent the summer months at Puget Sound.

 Returning to the war zone, Mississippi supported landings on Peleliu, in the Palau Islands, on 12 September.
 After a week of continuous operations she steamed to Manus, where she remained until 12 October.
 Departing Manus, she assisted in the liberation of the Philippines, shelling the east coast of Leyte on 19 October.
-On the night of the 24th, as part of Admiral Oldendorf's battleline, she helped to destroy a powerful Japanese task force at the Battle of Suriago Strait.
+On the night of the 24th, as part of Vice Adm.
+Jesse B. Oldendorf's battleline, she helped to destroy a powerful Japanese task force at the Battle of Suriago Strait.
 As a result of the engagements at Leyte Gulf, the Japanese navy was no longer able to mount any serious offensive threat.

 Mississippi continued to support the operations at Leyte Gulf until 16 November, when she steamed to the Admiralty Islands.
 She then entered San Pedro Bay, Leyte, 28 December, to prepare for the landings on Luzon.
 On 6 January 1945 she began bombarding in Lingayan Gulf.
 Despite damages near her waterline received from the crash of a suicide plane, she supported the invasion forces until 10 February.
 Following repairs at Pearl Harbor, she sailed to Nakagusuku Wan, Okinawa, arriving 6 May to support the landing forces there.
 Her powerful guns leveled the defenses at Shuri Castle, which had stalled the entire offensive.
 On 5 June, a kamikaze crashed into her starboard side, but the fighting ship continued to support the troops at Okinawa until 16 June.

-She reached Norfolk on 27 November 1945, where she underwent conversion to AG‑128, effective 15 February 1946.
-As part of the operational development force, she spent the last 10 years of her career carrying out investigations of gunnery problems and testing new weapons, while based at Norfolk.
+She reached Norfolk on 27 November 1945, where she underwent conversion to an auxiliary, AG‑128, effective 15 February 1946.
+As part of the operational development force, she spent the last decade of her career carrying out investigations of gunnery problems and testing new weapons, while based at Norfolk.
 She helped launch the Navy into the age of the guided‑missile warship when she successfully test fired the Terrier missile on 28 January 1953 off Cape Cod.
 She also assisted in the final evaluation of the Petrel, a radar‑homing missile, in February 1956.